Bald Eagle Banding: A Rare Look at Conservation Work in Maine

 When I received an invitation to witness Maine’s bald eagle conservation efforts firsthand, I knew it was a rare and meaningful opportunity.
 As a wildlife photographer, I’ve always had deep respect for the quiet, tireless work that happens behind the scenes.
 What unfolded was an unforgettable day with a team of dedicated biologists, and one very scruffy young eaglet.

-The property owners were kind enough to include me as their family joined a team of biologists working to tag a young bald eagle on their property.
-We gathered at the base of a tall pine tree, watching in silence as one member of the team prepared for a climb.
+The property owners were kind enough to include me as their family joined a team of biologists working to tag a young bald eagle nesting on their property.
+Opportunities to witness Maine bald eagle banding are rare, and access like this depends heavily on the generosity of landowners who support wildlife conservation.

 Gearing up to scale the tree.